You’ve decided to go for it. You know rates are near all-time lows.

 Additionally, buyers should have an idea of how lenders will view their income, and that requires becoming familiar with the basics of mortgage lending.

-For instance, some professionals, such as the self-employed or straight-commission salesperson, may have a more difficult time getting a loan these days than others.
-Gone are the days of the no-doc loan, thanks to the abuses of the go-go days.
+For instance, some professionals, such as the self-employed or straight-commission salesperson, may have a more difficult time getting a loan than others.